nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 ## Snowflake user creation
 _Only execute these commands if you decided to skip the Automized Snowflake Setup._

-Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).
+Copy these SQL statements into a Snowflake Worksheet, fill in the public key, select all and execute them (i.e. pressing the play button).

 ```sql {#snowflake_setup}
 -- Use an admin role